TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Namespaces/Index.rst

 Namespaces
 ==========

-Since version 6.0, TYPO3 uses PHP namespaces for all classes in the Core.
+TYPO3 uses PHP namespaces for all classes in the Core.

 The general structure of namespaces is the following: